abinit/abinit/doc/tutorial/gw2.md

 ## Treatment of metals.

-This lesson aims at showing how to obtain self-energy corrections to the DFT Kohn-Sham eigenvalues within the GW approximation, in the metallic case, without the use of a plasmon-pole model.
+This tutorial aims at showing how to obtain self-energy corrections to the DFT Kohn-Sham eigenvalues within the GW approximation, in the metallic case, without the use of a plasmon-pole model.
 The band width and Fermi energy of Aluminum will be computed.